Thai Massage is more than a collection of techniques

-One is the clinical type, the white coated professional type who keeps his or her distance from the client, who makes sure not to get entangled in any emotional or personal issue, who sticks strictly to the professional routine and who avoids talking more than absolutely necessary.
+One is the clinical type, the white-coated professional type.
+They keep their distance from the clients and make sure not to get entangled in any emotional or personal issues.
+They stick strictly to the professional routine and avoid talking more than absolutely necessary.

 The second type of therapist

-Who of these two types is likely to have an edge?
+Which of these two types is likely to have an edge?

 The Eastern model of massage

 The human element is naturally more important in Thailand.
-There is a lot more social interaction happening in Thai Massage shops compared to western massage establishments.
+There is a lot more social interaction happening in Thai Massage shops compared to Western massage establishments.

 Often the therapists actively try to strike up a conversation with their clients during the session.
 Thai Massage in Thailand is often as much a social event as it is a health treatment.

-Another factor is that Thai Massage is often done in much more public settings compared to massage in the western world.
+Another factor is that Thai Massage is often done in much more public settings compared to massage in the Western world.
 Nobody finds it strange to lie down for a Thai Massage on a mat in the middle of a busy market with hundreds of people milling around you.

-Shades of grey in between eastern and western massage
+Shades of grey in between Eastern and Western massage

-Of course this is not a black and white issue.
-There are many highly aware and intuitive therapists in the western world, and there are Thai Massage therapists in Thailand with zero social skills.
+Of course this is not a black-and-white issue.
+There are many highly aware and intuitive therapists in the Western world, and there are Thai Massage therapists in Thailand with zero social skills.

-And both in Thailand and in the western world there are a good many clients who just come to a massage session, and they couldn’t care less about energy or the therapist’s likability.
+And both in Thailand and in the Western world there are a good many clients who just come to a massage session, and they couldn’t care less about energy or the therapist’s likability.
 They pay the fee, lie down, and that’s it.

-Finding your edge with the human element as a Thai Massage therapist
+Finding an edge with the human element as a Thai Massage therapist

-This is not a clear cut, black and white scenario.
-However, if you want to have an edge as a therapist, if you want to develop a devoted clientele, if you want to remain in love with your work for a long time, and if you want to increase your chances of being effective, then it is probably a good idea to pay some more attention to the human and social elements in massage therapy.
+If you want to develop a devoted clientele, if you want to remain in love with your work for a long time, and if you want to increase your chances of being effective, you need to go beyond techniques.

 Knowing the technical skills of Thai Massage is just one aspect of your business.
 Your human skills and your social interaction can make the difference between a mediocre practice and a successful business.

 My own story from the Thai Massage world